Professional Staff Senate By-Laws

 a.
 A seat will be filled by the candidate receiving the largest number of votes.

-Each division shall vote for their own candidates and for candidates for general at-large seats.
+Professional staff shall vote for the candidates on the ballot.
 Returning Senators will be so noted on the ballot.

 When a vacancy occurs on the Professional Staff Senate, one of the following will apply:

-1. If the vacancy occurs prior to the June meeting in a position which was filled in the election that spring:
+1. If the vacancy occurs prior to the June meeting in a position that was filled in the election that spring, the person who receives the next number of votes will be considered elected to the position.

-2. In all other situations, the Senate may appoint a person to complete the remainder of the term (See ECSOP).
+2. In all other situations, the Senate may appoint a person to complete the remainder of the term.

 D. Officers and Professional Staff Senators: